pokica1/Portfolio/README.md

 # Portfolio Project :computer:

-This portfolio project has been created with React Library.\
+This portfolio project has been created with React Library.

 <!-- Click here to visit the live website: https://orsolyahubbarde.com -->

-## Main tools
+## Main tools :hammer_and_wrench:

 React\
 JavaScript\